maximilienT/AntibioticResistancePredictor/README.md

 - Extend to other antibiotics (vancomycin, ciprofloxacin) tested in the same dataset
 - Incorporate k-mer-based sequence features as a reference-free alternative to gene annotation, to capture resistance mechanisms missed by curated gene panels
-- Build an interactive dashboard (Streamlit) for exploring predictions and SHAP explanations on new genomes